symfony/symfony-docs/reference/dic_tags.rst

             ->addTag('kernel.cache_warmer', array('priority' => 0))
         ;

 The ``priority`` value is optional, and defaults to 0.
-This value can be from -255 to 255, and the warmers will be executed in the order of their priority.
+The core Symfony listeners priorities varies from -1024 to 1024, and the warmers will be executed in the order of their priority.

 .. _dic-tags-kernel-event-listener: